AMAZING company and staff!

 The process for creating a solar panel is very labor intensive.
 Thin film, monocrystalline and polycrystalline are the three main panel types available today.
 The process for creating a solar panel is very labor intensive.
 Thin film, monocrystalline and polycrystalline are the three main solar panel types made available to Reno residents today.
 Solar panels are made by framing small silicon cells protected by a pane of glass.

 To create a crystalline solar panel you first need to melt silicone into ingots.
 Ingots are large pieces of metal which are sliced into discs known as wafers.
 Each wafer is treated and metal conductors are added making them a solar cell.
 Once you sauter the cells together you have created a solar panel.

 All panels join n-type and p-type semiconductors with junctions.
 N-type semiconductors have excess electrons.
 Whereas p-type semiconductors lack sufficient electrons.
 Together these semiconductors can produce an electric current as electrons move across the junction.
 Thin film panels use cadmium telluride (CdTe) or copper indium gallium selenide (CIGS) instead of silicon in the n-type and p-type layers.

 What are solar panels made of?

+Believe it or not, solar panels are made from sand.
 Solar panels are made up of photovoltaic solar cells which are made of some form of silicon.
-Highest efficiency panels are made from monocrystalline silicon cells.
+High purity Silicon is produced by purifying quartz sand.
+The highest efficiency solar panels are made from monocrystalline silicon cells.
 (Product comparison chart).

 How do solar panels work?